Full-Time

 • Perform other related duties as required.

 SFMOMA is a museum dedicated to contemporary and modern art, located in San Francisco.
-It generates revenue through ticket sales, memberships, and a retail store, while also hosting special exhibitions that attract large audiences.
-The museum offers free admission for visitors aged 18 and younger to encourage family visits and engages in philanthropy to support its operations.
-SFMOMA's goal is to make art accessible and engaging for a diverse audience.
+It generates revenue through ticket sales, memberships, and a Museum Store, while also hosting special exhibitions that attract large audiences.
+The museum emphasizes accessibility by offering free admission to visitors aged 18 and younger and engages in philanthropy to support its operations.
+SFMOMA's goal is to make art accessible and engaging for a diverse audience, from local families to international art lovers.

 Company Size